DAVIDACEK4689/King-James-Bible-Analysis/report.md

 ### Plotting Count of Predictions per Class
 <p style="text-align: justify;">
 This code plots the count of predictions per class for the 2-epoch and 4-epoch models on the test dataset.
-We also plot the true label counts for comparison
+We also plot the true label counts for comparison.
 </p>

 <details>